 By physically separating these crossings, this project will allow many more trains to pass through without delays, eliminating the choke points that today back up trains for miles beyond the project area and into many other city neighborhoods.
 When completed, the project will eliminate 18,500 annual passenger hours of delay by removing conflicts between freight and commuter trains, increase capacity at Union Station, decrease train idling, improve air quality in the surrounding neighborhoods and replace or rehabilitate 36 viaducts for increased mobility.

 "The 75th Street Corridor Improvement Project INFRA grant will enable the CREATE public private partnership to significantly improve freight and passenger rail through the Midwest and our national rail system.
 We thank U.S. DOT and all stakeholders who assisted in this collaborative effort," said MIPRC Chair Beth McCluskey, who is director of the Illinois Department of Transportation's Office of Intermodal Project Implementation.

-was submitted in November by IDOT on behalf of the CREATE partners, including IDOT, Chicago Department of Transportation (CDOT), Cook County, Association of American Railroads (AAR), Metra, Amtrak and the Chicago Metropolitan Agency for Planning (CMAP).
+The INFRA grant application was submitted in November by IDOT on behalf of the CREATE partners, including IDOT, Chicago Department of Transportation (CDOT), Cook County, Association of American Railroads (AAR), Metra, Amtrak and the Chicago Metropolitan Agency for Planning (CMAP).

-MIPRC strongly supported the application (see our previous story,
+MIPRC strongly supported the application (see our previous story, here).

 The $132 million federal award leverages $111 million from IDOT, $116 million from AAR, $78 million from Cook County, $23 million from Metra, $9 million from the city of Chicago and $5 million from Amtrak for a total investment of $474 million.
 This investment will complete the first half of the overall 75th Street Corridor Improvement Project.